akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Active-Directory/AD-File-Server-Permissions/README.md

 # Verification

-After restoring group membership, the user logged back into the client workstation and attempted to access the shared folder again.
+After adding the user back to the group, I logged into the client machine again and tested access:

 \\dc01\Projects

-Result: Access Successful

 ![Acess Restored](screenshots/user-access-restored.png)

-The issue was resolved.
+Result: Access successful

+The user was able to open the shared folder without any issues.

 ---